Call 911 to report animal abuse in progress.

 If you are complaining about barking noise, DEP will send a letter about the noise to the dog's owner within 7 days of getting your complaint.
 The letter will include information explaining how to curb the dog's noise.
 If a letter is sent to the dog's owner, DEP will also send you a letter with instructions about how to follow up if the animal continues to be noisy.

-If DEP has already sent letters to the dog's owner, or if your complaint is regarding noise from a domestic animal other than a dog, they may do a noise inspection.
+If DEP has already sent a letter to the dog's owner, or if your complaint is regarding noise from a domestic animal other than a dog, they may do a noise inspection.

 If a violation of the NYC Noise Code is witnessed by DEP during their inspection, a summons may be issued.